al-eax/al-eax.github.io/content/posts/2025-01-13/s5max-water-leaking.en.md

 ShowWordCount: true
 UseHugoToc: true
 cover:
-    image: "/en/200x50.svg" # image path/url
+    image: "/en/2025-01-13/s5max.png" # image path/url
     relative: false
 ---

 Last christmas I bought my self an old used vacuum robot from Roborock, the S5 max.
-I got it for 65€ which is a very fair since some get sold for the doubled price.
+I got it for 65€, which is cheap since some get sold for the doubled price.